 Easy access to care for our patients is important to us.
 For kidney transplant patients who live more than one hour from Jackson, we provide pre-transplant evaluation services at our outreach clinics in Grenada and Biloxi.

-University Transplant offers a patient-led support group for all transplant patients.
+University Transplant offers a support group for all solid organ transplant patients.

 Kidney Transplant Referral Form